jrbrowning/toolshed/README.md

 ```
 toolshed/
-├── setup_python_env.sh
+├── setup_python_env.sh        ## setup basic pyenv
-├── setup-node-env.sh
+├── setup-node-env.sh          ## setup basic node env
+├── setup_poetry_env.sh        ## setup env based on poetry file
 └── .gitignore
 ├── global-tools/
-│   ├── node-tools.json ## This is a JSON format for installing any global npm tools you.
+│   ├── node-tools.json        ## This is a JSON format for installing any the setup-node-env npm tools you.
-│   └── requirements.txt ## This is where you add any python ENV specific tools you want.
+│   └── requirements.txt       ## This is where you add the setup_python_env ENV specific tools you want.
 ├── new-laptop-setup/
 │   ├── Brewfile
 │   ├── brew_sync.py
 │   └── setup.py
-├── docker/
+├── cleanup_scripts/
+│   |── py_clean_cache.py.     ## Recursively remove all py_cache files
 │   └── destroy-everything.sh. ## Read disclaimer first at the top of the script before using.
 It does what the name implies.
 It's for when you want to REALLY start over with your local docker.
 ```